I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 Hello.

-Hello, hello, Rush.
+Hello, Rush.

 Thank you very much, sir.

-Uh, we've talked before, and uh our previous conversations were kind of lighthearted, we kind of laughed at certain Democrats.
+We've talked before, and our previous conversations were kind of lighthearted.

-Uh today I'm curious.
+Today, I'm curious.

-You had a call ten minutes ago from a guy saying, leave Harry Reed alone, uh we have to worry about America.
+You had a call 10 minutes ago from a guy saying, leave Harry Reid alone.

 Yeah, but let me tell you something about that.

-The reason that and we're being spammed with these people, and the reason we're getting coordinated calls is because Reed and the Democrats are worried.
+The reason that, and we're being spammed with these people, and the reason we're getting coordinated calls is because Reed and the Democrats are worried.

-They know that the Reed quote genuinely really hurts them, and that's why they have this army out there trying to call all radio talk shows and intimidate hosts into dropping it.
+And that's why they have this army out there trying to call all radio talk shows and intimidate hosts into dropping it.

 Well, let me share this with you.

-During Christmas week, when you had the attempted bombing of the plane, and and basically there was nothing good coming from the White House, and nothing good for the Democratic Party.
+During Christmas week, when you had the attempted bombing of the plane, and basically there was nothing good coming from the White House and nothing good for the Democratic Party, out of curiosity, I switched over to MSNBC to see what they were talking about.

-Monday night, Sarah Palin, Tuesday night, Bristol Palin.
+Monday night, Sarah Palin.

 Wednesday night, Bristol Palin's boyfriend.